mpf0909/pathology_part_II_project/README.md

 ### in-house directory
 This directory contains all "in-house" data used for the project.
 This includes (1) Hovernet-compatible self-generated paired-labelled dataset for training (2) Soilleux-Lab exclusive H&E stained tissue images for inference to assess Hovernet performance.
 It also contains all python code used to make the self-generated dataset.

 This automated paired-labelled H&E-stained image dataset generation pipeline was created entirely from scratch for this project (aside from references where given below).
-The fully automated nature of this project enabled generation of two paired-labelled datasets containing a combined 9,809,543 labelled cells; approximately 20x more cells that in the largest publically available dataset (Lizard)
+The fully automated nature of this project enabled generation of two paired-labelled datasets containing a combined 9,809,543 labelled cells; <ins>**approximately 20x more cells that in the largest publically available dataset (Lizard)**</ins>

 ### opensource directory
 This directory contains all publically available datasets used for training and validating Hovernet.